General

 Why look for a GitHub Actions alternative?

-While GitHub Actions is a widely used CI/CD solution tightly integrated with GitHub, teams often explore alternatives for broader flexibility, cost control, or advanced customization.
+Although GitHub Actions is a widely used CI/CD solution tightly integrated with GitHub, teams often explore alternatives for broader flexibility, cost control, or advanced customization.

-• Cost efficiency – GitHub Actions pricing can become steep for teams with high CI/CD usage.
+• Cost efficiency – GitHub Actions pricing can become prohibitive for teams with high CI/CD usage.
 Alternatives like self-hosted solutions (e.g., Jenkins) or usage-based tools with more generous free tiers (e.g., CircleCI, Drone) may be more economical.

 • Scalability and performance – Larger or more complex pipelines may suffer from performance issues or GitHub’s concurrency limits.
 Tools such as Buildkite or Argo Workflows provide better horizontal scalability and Kubernetes-native execution.